-- be involved in the development of a return to work plan choose treatment providers
+- Help develop a return to work plan

 Additionally, an employer cannot dismiss an employee (due to injury/illness) during the first six months after they have become unfit for employment.
 If an employee is dismissed after six months but regains fitness for employment within two years, they are able to apply to be reinstated.

 All employers must have a workers compensation insurance policy.
 All States and Territories have enacted legislation that are very similar, with minor differences such as:

 Employers should contact their Insurer and/or the Workers Compensation Authorities in every jurisdiction where they engage individuals in work to ensure that the insurance arrangements in place are appropriate.